authzed/spicedb/development/postgres/statistics/README.md

 ## Test

 1. Insert 100,000 distinct relationship rows by default (`--rows` changes this), interleaving three combinations:
    60% document/viewer, 10% document/editor, and 30% group/member.
 2. Vacuum once, then analyze and measure the query with ordinary statistics.
-3. Add MCV statistics, analyze again, and measure the identical query.
+3. Test MCV, dependencies, then both types together.
+For each configuration, create one statistics object, analyze, measure the identical query, and drop that statistics object.
+No extended statistics carry over to the next phase.
 4. Report estimated/actual rows, plan/index, median execution and planning time, execution range, and shared buffer hits/reads.
 All raw plans are also saved.